Tux/Text-CSV_XS/doc/CSV_XS.md

 way more liberal than this, and allows extension:

 - Line termination by a single carriage return is accepted by default
-- The separation-, escape-, and escape- characters can be any ASCII character in the range from  `0x20` (space) to  `0x7E` (tilde).
+- The separation-, quote-, and escape character(s) can be any ASCII character in the range from  `0x20` (space) to  `0x7E` (tilde).
 Characters outside this range may or may not work as expected.
 Multibyte characters, like UTF `U+060C` (ARABIC COMMA),   `U+FF0C` (FULLWIDTH COMMA),  `U+241B` (SYMBOL